 The COVID-19 pandemic and resulting impacts on all facets of life, including physical distancing measures, require us to adapt and explore new ways to ensure the Wisconsin Peer Specialist Employment Initiative remains a resilient force in the expansion and improvement of peer support services in Wisconsin.

-Despite the recent Wisconsin Supreme Court ruling striking down the statewide Safer-at-Home order, we will be continuing with all scheduled virtual trainings, and we will not be returning to offering in-person trainings in the near future.
+Despite the Wisconsin Supreme Court ruling striking down the statewide Safer-at-Home order, we will be continuing with only offering online trainings for the rest of 2020.

-Please see our upcoming trainings page to see a list of available virtual trainings as well as in-person trainings currently scheduled for late summer and fall.
+Please see our upcoming trainings page to see a list of available online trainings.
 Our focus will remain on ensuring that quality trainings are available and offered in a way that responsibly supports the public health of Wisconsin residents during this time.

 The Crisis and Trauma Resource Institute is also offering an on-demand webinar on Working from Home During COVID-19.

 The Copeland Center for Wellness and Recovery is offering a course on Creating Online Peer Groups.